-Mostly, however, the neighborly porch is the convening spot where guests prefer to “sit a spell” or more accurately, to “sit and rock for a spell”.
-Sip a glass of sweet tea or a savor a glass of wine.
+The neighborly porch is the spot where guests “sit and rock for a spell”.
 Typically, there is a nice ocean breeze and songbirds will keep you gentle company!

 There is only one request when sitting on the porch, watching the world go by: wave hello when neighbors or tourists pass by.
 It’s a part of southern hospitality — a small, courteous gesture.